-Tallinn’s cigar lounges are frequented by expats, local businessmen and politicians – all in the 30+ age-group – as well as foreign visitors, especially Finnish nationals who ferry over for a peaceful smoke and to stock up on their favourite brands (a luxury item which is extortionately taxed in their home country).
+Tallinn’s cigar lounges are frequented by ex-pats, local businessmen and politicians – all in the 30+ age group – as well as foreign visitors, especially Finnish nationals who ferry over for a peaceful smoke and to stock up on their favorite brands (a luxury item which is extortionately taxed in their home country).

 The Oak Lounge

 There’s simply no place quite like these cigar lounges anywhere in the world.
 The Oak Lounge almost certainly has the region’s most impressive selection of cigars all of which are meticulously stored in a high-tech cellar humidor.
 It teems with atmosphere, friendly faces, and cigar smoke.